-The 3D2 Framework is a progressive representation which can be used to map individual or group educational practice.
+The 3D Framework is a processual representation which can be used to map individual or group educational practice.
 For example, a teacher could place their practice at a moment in time and point towards the direction that s/he wishes to go to.
-Or, a group of teachers could map their practices and see how these differ from each other.
-Also, a whole community of practice could map their practice and form clusters of learning and teaching experience practice that can be interpreted in relation to their discipline, context, and so on.

-The framework considers two different dimensions ('Educational Practice' and 'Digital Confidence') in three stages ('Discover and Discuss', 'Design and Deploy' and 'Demonstrate and Disseminate') as described in Figure 1.
-As you progress through these incremental stages, ongoing engagement with OEP can be tracked in the terms defined by Laurillard (2012): exploration; building on the design of others; articulating one's pedagogy; adopt/adapt/test and improve learning designs; and co-create and share learning designs.
-This entire process starts and ends with an in-depth reflection on the ways in which your disciplinary and contextual identity is impacted and develops as a result of their engagement with uses of technology and with pedagogical considerations.
+A group of teachers could map their practices and see how these differ from each other.
+Also, a whole community of practice could map their practice and form clusters of learning and teaching experience practice that can be interpreted in relation to their discipline, context, etc. The framework considers two different dimensions ('Educational Practice' and 'Digital Confidence') in three stages ('Discover and Discuss', 'Design and Deploy' and 'Demonstrate and Disseminate') as described in the figure below.
+As the teacher progresses through these incremental stages, the framework attends to the ways in which the professional gradually engages with OEP in the terms defined by Laurillard (2012): exploration, building on the design of others, articulating one's pedagogy, adopt/adapt/test and improve learning designs, and co-create and share learning designs.
+This entire process starts and ends with an in-depth reflection on the ways in which the teacher's disciplinary and contextual identity is impacted and develops as a result from their engagement with uses of technology and their engagement with OEP.